-This violation may be grounds for you to file your suit.
+According to our Somerville texting while driving accident lawyer, this violation may be grounds for you to file your suit.
 If you can show that the other driver failed to use their turn signal, causing an accident that could have otherwise been avoided, you may obtain damages that can help you deal with the consequences.
 Your lawyer can help you assess what you stand to recover in your personal injury lawsuit for a car accident due to failure to use a turn signal.

 Failure to Use a Turn Signal in a Massachusetts Car Accident Injury Lawsuit

 If you were injured in a car accident caused by another driver, you have the ability to file a lawsuit against them in order to recover compensation for the harms you sustain due to their negligence.
 This includes situations where the other driver caused the accident because of their failure to use their turn signal.

 Drivers in Massachusetts have a legal duty to act reasonably and obey traffic codes while behind the wheel.
 This duty applies to stopping at red lights and remaining within the speed limit. it also means that drivers must use their turn signals so that their intention to change lanes or turn is apparent to other drivers.
 Contact our Quincy, MA personal injury lawyer for more information.